YiranJing/YiranJing/Douugh_Experience/README.md

 ```
 - To improve FN predictions based on data pattern, Using Web spider and Yep API for example to collect help dataset.
 - Regularly Reviewing previous desicions is important, which is not only helps to justify/be more confident to current status, but also can find possible mistakes or incorrect decision and fix them.

+### Week 8 and 9:
+- Importance of normalization for comtinuous feature: Ealier converge by more smoothing plot, and thus more efficient and robust results.
+The reason behind normalization is the `weight` of each features.
+- Policy effect to the data: deplore row data and try to understand them.
+For example, Public transport policy changed in one city of America, before and after 2019-5-31.
+Thus I need to adjust train and test data for `Public transport service` category.
+- EDA is important than model itself in some cases, and it is much more than plots and tables.
+Thus we should do it not only before modelling, but (more) after modelling to find error, understand hidden patterns etc.
+- Fix all ambiguous words costs lots of time, but fix some of them is important.
+For example clean `superm` to `supermarket` is important, since it can help predict some ‘new' observations only in test dataset.
+- Re-run NN model multiple times with same hyperparameters are important.
+Since if the test result changes a lot (more than 1%) between different trials, it implies that some observations(pattern) is unsure in model prediction.
+That is, model doesnot know what spicific pattern should be classificed, thus predict quite similar probability in several different categories.
+Possible reasons are:
+  1. misclassification in train data.
+  2. new observations in test data only.
+To ensure **robust** prediction result.
+It is important to find these patterns and fix them.
+- Compare accuracy difference between ’time’ and ‘random’ data split method can help to find out time difference pattern.
+For example, some categories have quite high prediction acuracy using 'random' method, but not perform well using 'date-split' method.
+The possible reason is some new business only shown in recent month.